-Children on the SEND register (EHCP, Wave 3 and Wave 2) have a personalised 'Student Passport'.
-Student Passports are created with input from the children (and parents/carers wherever possible) and are regularly updated.
-Teachers use the student passports to plan differentiated lessons to accommodate all learning styles and needs.
+(Please read this section alongside our Accessibility Plan and CoDA Curriculum Document, both available on our website).
+Children on the SEND register (EHCP, Wave 3 and Wave 2) have a personalised 'SEND Learner Passport'.
+Learner Passports are created with input from the children (and parents/carers wherever possible) and are regularly updated.
+Teachers use the Learner passports to plan differentiated lessons to accommodate all learning styles and needs.
 Personalised strategies are identified which assist in removing barriers to learning and these can include:

-- Changing teaching styles and content of the lesson. - Allowing longer 'thinking' time, providing lists of tasks which the child is expected to undertake, reading instructions aloud, pre-teaching of key vocabulary. - Using recommended aids such as coloured overlays, visual timetables, larger font, laptops, dictation software and reader pens. - Adapting our staffing and resources. - 8.
-How accessible is the school environment?
+- Changing teaching styles and content of the lesson. - Allowing longer 'thinking' time, providing lists of tasks which the child is expected to undertake, reading instructions aloud, pre-teaching of key vocabulary. - Using recommended aids such as coloured overlays, visual timetables, larger font, laptops, dictation software and reader pens. - Adapting our staffing and resources.

+8. How accessible is the school environment?